NextDev65/Recommendation-System-Core/README.md

 # Recommendation-System-Core
-Partial Recommendation System

-a rough implementation of a system that recommends movies to users using weights.
+a partial implementation of a system that recommends movies to users using weights.